pytorch/rfcs/RFC-0050-Cross-Repository-CI-Relay-for-PyTorch-Out-of-Tree-Backends.md

 - **Upstream/downstream decoupling:** Downstream repos **only need to install this App to join the cross-repo CI coordination**.
 Downstream repos do not need an upstream token, and the upstream does not need to know about the downstream.
 All interactions are bridged through the GitHub App and Relay Server.

 > \[!NOTE\]
-> This GitHub App should be created under the `pytorch` organization and owned by the PyTorch team or the LF AI & Data Foundation team, to ensure credibility.
+> This GitHub App should be created under the `pytorch` organization and owned by the PyTorch team or the LF Pytorch Foundation, to ensure credibility.
 An App created by a third party will face trust issues during installation and adoption.

 ### Permissions / Events